Lag baOmer – the 33rd Day of the Counting of the Omer

-Lag B’Omer has become a day of joyous celebration.
+Lag baOmer has become a day of joyous celebration.

-The events commemorated on Lag baOmer occurred about 2,000 years ago, during the period when the Romans governed Palestine and the Jews were forbidden to study Torah or practise any form of Judaism.
+The events commemorated on Lag baOmer occurred about 2,000 years ago, during the period when the Romans ruled Palestine (the name they gave to the land of Israel) and the Jews were forbidden to study Torah or practise any form of Judaism.

 Despite this prohibition, Rabbi Akiva was determined to keep the study of Torah alive.
 (Before becoming a rabbi, Akiva was a poor shepherd who married a woman named Rachel.
 She convinced him to study and consequently, he became a very learned and well-respected rabbi).
 Rabbi Akiva told his students to dress up as hunters and pretend they were going hunting (with bows and arrows).
 When the Romans saw them, they would think nothing of it.
 The students, however, would go to a cave deep in the woods and there they would study Torah with Rabbi Akiva.

 Shimon Bar Yochai was one of Rabbi Akiva’s leading students.
-He was an activist against the Romans and is believed by many to be a major contributor to the Zohar.
+He was an activist against the Romans and is believed by many to have written the Zohar (an important book about Jewish mysticism).
 Rabbi Shimon endured terrible persecution to ensure that the Torah would not be forgotten in the difficult time of the Roman occupation.

 When the Romans outlawed the study of Torah, Rabbi Shimon spoke out against them.
-The Romans thus pronounced a death sentence against him, and he was forced to go into hiding.
+The Romans then sentenced him to death, and he was forced to go into hiding.

 Rabbi Shimon and his son had no change of clothes.
 In order to preserve their clothes from wearing out, they each dug a deep hole, removed their clothes and buried themselves neck-deep in the sand (out of modesty, they wanted to be covered.)
 They would spend the entire day studying Torah in this way.
 When the time for prayer arrived, they would put on their clothes, pray and then return to the sand.

 Rabbi Shimon and his son remained in the cave for 12 years, involved in nothing but the study of Torah.
-Finally, Elijah the prophet came to the cave and announced that the Caesar had died, and the decree against Rabbi Shimon was lifted.
+Finally, Elijah the prophet came to the cave and announced that the Roman emperor had died, and the decree against Rabbi Shimon was no longer in effect.